Ransomware Response Plan: 6 Phases From Attack to Recovery

 Phase 4: Reporting and Notification

-Most organizations underestimate the communication burden during a ransomware incident.
+Most companies underestimate the communication burden during a ransomware incident.

 Internal notifications: Follow your incident response plan’s escalation procedures.
 Engage: